Peruvian Agrarian Reform: Preceding agrarian reforms in Peru

 In November 1962, the military government of Ricardo Pérez Godoy enacted the Agrarian Reform Law D.L.
 N° 14328.
 In 1963, the military government of Nicolás Lindley decreed the Agrarian Reform Law (Decreto Ley No 14444) creating the Institute of Agrarian Reform and Colonization (IRAC, Instituto de Reforma Agraria y Colonización) and started a process of Agrarian Reform in La Convención Province and Lares Valley (Department of Cuzco), reacting to land occupations by peasants organized in the CCP (Confederación Campesina del Perú) under the leadership of Hugo Blanco Galdós who were organizing a regional agrarian reform on the own, expelling the hacendados.
 The third agrarian reform law was adopted by the Peruvian Congress in 1964 when Fernando Belaúnde Terry was president (Ley de Reforma Agraria N° 15037).
 This reform did not include the large estates on the northern coast, and its application was blocked by a Congress majority of APRA and the right-wing Unión Nacional Odriista.
 Up to 300.000 peasants in the Andes marched in protest for a real agrarian reform.

+In 1969, there were an estimated 700,000 families that did not own any land.
+Many of these families were indigenous and or low-income, worked in haciendas, and were predominately located in rural regions of Peru.